 Materials needed to sew this skirt

-For zipper opening Mark 7 inch from the top; make basting stitches.
+For zipper opening Mark 7 inch from the top; make basting stitches till this 7″ mark on one side seam.
 Sew the rest of the seam with a regular stitch.

-Then press the seam allowance open on the wrong side (where you have made the basting stitches and sew the seams) ; Stitch them in place like you would do for a plain seam with a double top stitch as explained in the post on different types of seams
+Press the seam allowance open on the wrong side (where you have made the basting stitches and sew the seams) ; Keep the zipper face down on the seam allowance on the inside and stitch the zipper edges to the skirt

 Keep the zipper face down on the seam, aligning the zipper teeth with the seamline